-While there is no specific academic degree or professional experience required to become a FSO, all applicants must undergo a rigorous selection process.
+While there is no specific academic degree or professional experience required to become an FSO, all applicants must undergo a rigorous selection process.
+This consists of:

 The application then goes to a Suitability Review Panel for one last look before an applicant’s name is placed on the Registrar of selected candidates eligible to be offered a position in the U.S. Foreign Service.

-The U.S. Department of State also employs many non-FSOs, people with specialized skills such as doctors and nurses, IT specialists, security agents, construction engineers, and English teachers among others.
+The U.S. Department of State also employs many non-FSOs, people with specialized skills such as doctors and nurses, IT specialists, security agents, construction engineers, and English teachers, among others.
 There is a separate selection process for them.

 Preparation for a Career in Diplomacy

 Staying up to date with current events and following the suggested reading are ways you can prepare for the exam.
 FSOs must be well-informed and knowledgeable on topics such as current world and national affairs, economics, history, public affairs, and management.
 The topics covered on the test include communication, computers, grammar, economics, management principles, mathematics and statistics, political science, U.S. society and culture, world history, and geography.
 Since this knowledge is usually gathered gradually over time, the best foundation is a solid education and personal habits such as reading, learning, and expanding one’s understanding of the world.